GabrieleConfa/Opening-Flower_Lamp/README.md

-# Mechatronic Floral Lamp
+# Floral Lamp

-A personal mechatronics project consisting of a 5-DOF lamp with synchronized servo actuation and dynamically eased PWM lighting.
+A personal project consisting of a 5-DOF lamp with synchronized servo actuation and dynamically eased PWM lighting.
 The system utilizes kinematic control and a non-blocking software architecture to manage hardware concurrency.

 ## System Architecture and Control Strategy